Sarah-Bird/pdsnd_github-1/README.md

 Bikeshare Project

 ### Description
 Provides stats based on user input.
+User must specify State but can then choose to narrow data down to month and/or day of week.

 ### Files used
 chicago.csv